bryanf25/AnimalsApp/README.md

 # ENGLISH VERSION

 ## Description
-This project is created for evaluation purposes as a technical test by Engineer Bryan Camilo Flechas.
+This project is created by Engineer Bryan Camilo Flechas for evaluation purposes as a technical test

 ## Requirements
 .NET Core 6 or higher